The Goal of Good Enough

 A New New Year

-If you’re feeling a little less motivated to make new goals or resolutions right now, budgeting or otherwise, maybe the work is just to stay on the path instead of starting a marathon.
-I know I’m going to sit in the shade and cheer others along while I catch my breath and recalibrate my route for a minute.
-There’s plenty of space for you to do the same, if you’re so inclined.
-Perhaps 2022 is more about recognizing (and celebrating) where we are versus where we want to be.
+If you’re feeling a little less motivated to make new goals or resolutions right now, financially or otherwise, maybe the work is just to stay on the path instead of starting a marathon.
+Perhaps this new year is more about recognizing (and celebrating) where you are versus where you want to be.
+Maybe the work is to think about what the Person You Want to Be would do and start making small changes to your routine throughout the year; not in a pass/fail kind of way, but in a “small wins” kind of way.

 And “eventually” is good enough.
 Great, even.